-On November 7, 2018, the Company announced that it received a non-binding term sheet (the "EDC Term Sheet") from Export Development Canada ("EDC") for a term loan for up to \$72 million (the "Proposed EDC Loan") to finance a re-refinery facility in Alberta.
+On November 7, 2018, the Company announced that it received a non-binding term sheet (the "EDC Term Sheet") from Export Development Canada ("EDC") for a term loan for up to \$72 million (the "Proposed EDC Loan") to finance a UMO recycling facility in Alberta.
 On March 31, 2020, the Company secured an extension of the terms available under the EDC Term Sheet until March 31, 2021.
-The EDC Term Sheet expired on March 30, 2021.
+The EDC Term Sheet expired on March 31, 2021.
 During Q1 2021, the Company was unofficially informed by EDC the funds remain intact and available to the Company.
-Separately from the discussions between the Company and EDC regarding a re-refinery facility in Alberta, EDC also informed the Company it was willing to complete preliminary due diligence to structure a term sheet proposal for the USGC Facility.
-The Company provided supporting documentation to EDC and the Trade Law Bureau of Global Affairs Canada which resulted in a formal letter of interest being received from the EDC on June 24, 2021.
-The Company continues to provide additional due diligence materials to EDC in order to secure a term sheet for the USGC Facility.
+Separately from the discussions between the Company and EDC regarding a UMO recycling facility in Alberta, EDC also informed the Company it was willing to complete preliminary due diligence to structure a term sheet proposal for the Texas Facility.
+The Company provided supporting documentation to EDC and the Trade Law Bureau of Global Affairs Canada which resulted in a formal letter of interest being received from EDC on June 24, 2021.
+On November 5, 2021, the Company received preliminary indicative terms for a project level, US\$108 million senior credit facility from EDC.
+EDC is agreeable to the Company bringing qualified financing partners alongside EDC in a senior secured position.
+Finalizing the indicative terms remains subject to further discussion and is expected to be completed during 2022.
+The Company continues to provide additional due diligence materials to EDC in order to secure a term sheet for the Texas Facility.